Edge - the missing link in your hybrid IT strategy

 As the edge ramps up through an application-driven culture and the proliferation of internet-connected devices, customers have new needs.

-This involves a healthy mix of everything; private cloud, public cloud, disaster recovery, server rooms, a core data centre, and that important piece on the right - remote sites using edge infrastructure, which ultimately enables the most important piece, the user experience.
+This involves a healthy mix of everything; private cloud, public cloud, disaster recovery, server rooms, a core data center, and that important piece on the right - remote sites using edge infrastructure, which ultimately enables the most important piece, the user experience.

 As businesses increase their activity at the edge of the network, incorporating an IoT strategy and relying on latency-sensitive applications such as edge infrastructure, that infrastructure at remote sites becomes more and more important.